Homebuying Guide and Housing Support for Veterans

 Adaptive Housing Assistance Grants

-The federal government offers grants to help make homes more adaptable for vets who are disabled.
-There are also a number of nonprofits, like the Gary Sinise Foundation, which offer funding for home adaptations.
+The federal government offers grants to help make homes more accessible for disabled vets.
+Several nonprofits, like the Gary Sinise Foundation, also offer funding for home adaptations.

 uninsured icon